Mark the start of a task that should continue if the app enters the background.

 - tvOS 9.0+

 The name to display in the debugger when viewing the background task.
 If you specify

 nilfor this parameter, this method generates a name based on the name of the calling function or method.

 A handler to be called shortly before the app’s remaining background time reaches 0.
-You should use this handler to clean up and mark the end of the background task.
+Use this handler to clean up and mark the end of the background task.
 Failure to end the task explicitly will result in the termination of the app.
-The handler is called synchronously on the main thread, blocking the app’s suspension momentarily while the app is notified.
+The system calls the handler synchronously on the main thread, blocking the app’s suspension momentarily.

 Each call to this method must be balanced by a matching call to the

 end method.
 Apps running background tasks have a finite amount of time in which to run them.
-(You can find out how much time is available using the
+(You can find out the maximum background time available using the

 background property.)
 If you do not call

 end for each task before time expires, the system kills the app.
 If you provide a block object in the handler parameter, the system calls your handler before time expires to give you a chance to end the task.

 You can call this method at any point in your app’s execution.
 You may also call this method multiple times to mark the beginning of several background tasks that run in parallel.
 However, each task must be ended separately.
 You identify a given task using the value returned by this method.